The number of emails you can safely send varies based on several factors. Learn how to increase this number and more in this article.

 This could make spam filters send all your outreach and marketing emails to the spam folder — especially if you use a mailbox that otherwise has no regular email activity.

-To prevent this, schedule your bulk email at regular intervals and within the stipulated sending limits we've mentioned below — and look to ensure your daily increase in email activity does not exceed 100% in a cold outreach campaign.
+To prevent this, schedule your bulk email at regular intervals from your email sending platform, and within the stipulated sending limits we've mentioned below — and look to ensure your daily increase in email activity does not exceed 100% in a cold outreach campaign.

 This way, your spam email rate will decrease, and your inbox placement rate will continue to increase to healthy levels.